sgiman/Ehealth_Ukraine_OpenEMR5/README.md

-This DEMO implements the following functionality _(taking into account the new V9-requirements "Order of the NSZU dated 04.08.2020 No. 187 On approval of technical requirements for MIS"):_
+This DEMO implements the following functionality _(taking into account the new V9-requirements <br>"Order of the NSZU dated 04.08.2020 No. 187 On approval of technical requirements for MIS"):_

 ✓ registration and updating of legal data of medical institutions 3.1.2